nitrogen-lang/nitrogen/docs/stdlib/global/types.md

 ## classOf(i: T): string

 Returns the name of the class that i is an instance of.
 Returns empty string if i is not an object.

+## resourceID(i: resource): string

+Return the internal ID name of a resource object.